balaji-venkatesh/ba-turing/README.md

 # ba-turing

-A minimal Turing editor, based on Electron.
+A better Turing editor, based on Electron JS and Node JS.

 ## License